 Schools and school boards are required to consider any and all mitigating factors before considering a suspension or expulsion, since the mitigating factor may determine a different outcome.
 Under the Education Act, Ontario Regulation 472/07, Subsection 306 (2), 310 (3), 311.1 (4) and clauses 311.3 (7) (b) and 311.4 (2) (b), the following mitigating factors will be considered:

-1. The student does not have the ability to control his or her behaviour;
+1. The student does not have the ability to control their behaviour;

-2. The student does not have the ability to understand the foreseeable consequences of his or her behaviour; and
+2. The student does not have the ability to understand the foreseeable consequences of their behaviour; and

-3. Whether the activity was related to any harassment of the student because of his or her race, ethnic origin, religion, disability, gender or sexual orientation, or to any other harassment.
+3. Whether the activity was related to any harassment of the student because of their race, ethnic origin, religion, disability, gender or sexual orientation, or to any other harassment;

-7. Whether the behaviour is a manifestation of a disability identified in the IEP.
+• Whether the behaviour is a manifestation of a disability identified in the IEP;

 Ministry Resources